jaburns/smallball/README.md

     // statement so we don't need curly braces. x = setInterval(_ =>

       // Move the ball element to the simulated position (x,y).
-We're chaining statements together
+We're chaining these statements together
-      // with bitwise OR here.
+      // with bitwise OR here to give a value that will virtually always be truthy so that the next
+      // clause in the && will evaluate.
+If the ball somehow ends up in the perfect dead center of the
+      // circle the simulation will freeze.
       f('left', x) | f('top', y)

       // Add some gravity to y-velocity, and add the velocity vector components to the position
       // vector components.
 Also, we'll get the square distance of the ball's position from the
       // center in to the variable 'z'.
-      | (z = (x-=j)*x + (y+=k+=5e-4)*y)
+      && (z = (x-=j)*x + (y+=k+=5e-4)*y)

-      // The previous chunk of code was placed in parentheses so that we could immediately compare
-      // the result 'z' with 1 here and execute the inner block conditionally.
-If the distance,
+      // Now we'll compare that last clause, which has the value of 'z' to 1 and execute the next
-      // square or otherwise, is greater than one, we're past the edge of the circle.
+      // parenthesized block conditionally.
+If the distance, square or otherwise, is greater than
+      // one, we're past the edge of the circle.
       > 1 && (
           // Get the actual distance from the center in to z and use this length to normalize the
           // position vector.
 Since, in our coordinate space, a unit of distance equals the large